Goa economy bears the brunt of India's coronavirus lockdown | DW | 04.01.2021

 Now, the restaurant is doing the best it can under the circumstances.
 While tables have been spaced out to reduce capacity by nearly 40%, one can't just walk in and expect to be seated.
 Making a reservation is highly recommended.

 "Before the virus hit, most of our staff members were from outside Goa.
-They used to go back to their home states at the end of each season," Malhotra explained.
-But the COVID crisis has forced many businesses to hire more locals.
+They used to go back to their home states at the end of each season," Malhotra said.
+But the pandemic has forced many businesses to hire more locals.

 On a more optimistic note, the lockdown helped locals reacquaint themselves with the reason they fell in love with Goa in the first place.
 Instead of restricting the state to the title of "India's favorite party destination", the lockdown was associated with a period of healing.